bshaiman/mishnah_nlp/readme.md

 # Topic Modeling the Mishnah
+->***“What was Rabbi Akiva like?
+He was like a laborer who took up his basket and went out.
+Finding wheat, he put it in.
+Finding barley, he put it in.
+Finding spelt, he put it in.
+Finding lentils, he put them in.
+Upon arriving at his home he sorted the wheat on its own, the barley on its own, the beans on their own, and the lentils on their own.
+Thus did Rabbi Akiva proceed when he made the entire Torah into links upon links.“***
+-Avot d’Rabbi Natan A:18, 34A (late 3rd Century CE Midrash)<-
 ### ***What is the Mishnah?***
 Good question.
 The mishnah is not easily defined, and to do it justice it is a good idea to put it in its historical context.
 Before the first century CE, the jewish faith was extremely different.
 It was still, in practice, the simple bronze-age city-cult of Jerusalem.
 A sacrificial state religion centered on a single temple in what is now Israel/Palestine.
 Its practice was primarily based on adherence to certain already-established dietary, moral, and practical restrictions, as well as tithing to the ruling dynasty and a small tribe of priests who administered the temple.